National Dong Hwa University: Student body

+For the 2024/25 academic year, NDHU had a total full-time student body of 10,000, consisting of 7,600 undergraduate students and 2,400 postgraduates.

 For the 2024/25 academic year, NDHU had one of Taiwan's largest international student bases, with 13.7% of the student body from 57 countries outside of Taiwan.
 The university was ranked Taiwan's 4th most internationalized university by Times Higher Education.
 NDHU boasts the largest number of students from Eswatini, Kyrgyzstan, Belize, Malawi, and Saint Vincent and the Grenadines, thanks to its exclusive partnership with the International Cooperation and Development Fund of the Ministry of Foreign Affairs for computer science program.
 This partnership provides full scholarships to elite students from Taiwan's diplomatic allies.